Kreidl/selfservice_multicloud/README.md

 For this a ldap statefulSet is deployed (see in authentication folder)<br/>
 define the LDAP Domain --> Admin password needs to be in secret<br/>
 Use your production ldap if you have one.<br/>
-Set the environment vars in the authentication service deployments to your production system
+Set the environment vars in the authentication service deployment to your production system<br/>
+You can use a readonly user since it is only reading